princekdev/SchoolTimeTableManager/README.md

     <a href="https://github.com/princekdev/schooltimetablemanager/issues">Request Feature</a>
 </h3>

-## Built With
+## Built

-A Python application that seamlessly manages the time table for school considering the needs with an efficient mechanism to handle classes, subjects and teachers and to develop time-table on a regular basis.
+A Python application that seamlessly manages the time table for school considering the needs with an efficient mechanism to handle classes, subjects, teachers and to develop time-table on a regular basis.
 Implemented feature for effortlessly generating time-table pdf to be attached on the notice board.

 This project was built using these technologies.